Millennial love for Snapchat extends to the stock

 INFLATED LEVELS?

-Companies with especially enthusiastic customer bases, such as action-camera maker GoPro Inc, social games company Zynga Inc and English soccer club Manchester United Plc, have in the past attracted fans to dabble in their IPOs.
+Companies with especially enthusiastic customer bases, such as action-camera maker GoPro Inc (GPRO.O), social games company Zynga Inc (ZNGA.O) and English soccer club Manchester United Plc (MANU.N), have in the past attracted fans to dabble in their IPOs.

 But the wildly popular Snapchat - with an average of about 158 million daily active users - appears to be taking the enthusiasm to another level, some analysts and brokers said.